mcmillan/joshmcmillan.com/content/_index.md

 {{< titleWithEmoji "Say hello" "👋">}}

 You can get in touch with me via email – I'm [josh@joshmcmillan.com](mailto:josh@joshmcmillan.com).

-I'm not currently interested in new work – I really like my job.
-Please don't contact me about that kind of thing, particularly if you're a recruiter.

 {{< titleWithEmoji "Elsewhere" "🔗">}}